 Biguanides are a classification of oral diabetes medications used to treat type 2 diabetes, of which metformin is the generic brand.
-These antidiabetic medications belong to the family of insulin-resistant medications.
+These antidiabetic medications belong to the family of insulin-resistant drugs.

 These drugs work by affecting the production of glucose that comes from digestion.

-They do not cause hypoglycaemia and even help to lose weight and reduce cholesterol levels.
+They do not cause hypoglycemia and even help lose weight and reduce cholesterol levels.
 They are the most prescribed medications for type 2 diabetes.

 Research on its effects in reducing blood glucose levels led to the development of less toxic derivatives.

-In addition to the use for diabetes, other types of biguanides are used as antimalarial drugs.
+In addition to diabetes, other types of biguanides are used as antimalarial drugs.

-Unlike insulin, biguanides come in the form of tablets or syrup, while insulin is given only by injection (for the time being).
+Unlike insulin, biguanides come in tablets or syrup, while insulin is given only by injection (for the time being).

 Metformin works to control the amount of sugar in the blood.
 It does not affect the amount of insulin it produces, but it increases insulin sensitivity.

 This helps your cells to take glucose for use as energy, decreases the production of glucose in the liver, and reduces the concentration of glucose in the bloodstream.

 The use of glucose in the intestines produces lactic acid, which is processed by the liver but can lead to the side effect of lactic acidosis.